scipy/scipy-articles/README.md

 # scipy-articles
-This repository is meant for storing and collaborating on publications about SciPy written by the SciPy development team.
+This repository is meant for storing and collaborating on publications about SciPy written by the SciPy development team

 **Repo organization**: one independent directory per article.
 Within that directory should be placed: